 However, I think it’s worth giving you an overview of the main companies that have venues all over the city.
-As well as hitting a selection of genres, I think that if you try and see some performances at the top venues then you’re more likely to see a Fringe staple and a show that’s quintessential ‘Fringe.’
+As well as hitting a selection of genres, I think that if you try and see some performances at the top venues then you’re more likely to see a Fringe staple or veteran performer.
 Not that there’s anything wrong with watching a bit of improv in a back street pub!

 There are hundreds of amazing shows at the Fringe and you will miss most of them.
+The Fringe is not the time for FOMO.
 And in their place, you will see some really mediocre crap.
 But part of the experience of the Fringe is that you really just don’t know what you’re getting.
 Don’t feel like you’ve wasted your time watching a terrible show… it’s all part of the Fringe experience!

-If time allows, walk down as much of the Royal Mile as you can.
-Even better, be impulsive and watch a show that catches your eye on the Mile!
+It has such an amazing buzz and you should make a point of walking down the whole street.
+Even better, be impulsive and book tickets to a show that catches your eye on the Mile!

 Princes Street Gardens

-Have you ever been to the Edinburgh Fringe Festival before?
-Do you have any top tips?
+That’s my first timer’s guide to the Edinburgh Fringe Festival!
+Have you been to the Edinburgh Fringe before?
+Do you have any other top tips?
 Let me know in the comments below!